Get all the latest data for the Croatian Islands

 What are the total closing costs as a percent in the Croatian Islands in 2026?

-The typical total closing cost for buying property on the Croatian Islands in 2026 is around 6% of the purchase price when you include all taxes, legal fees, and common transaction costs.
+The typical total closing cost for a resale property in the Croatian Islands in 2026 is roughly 5.5% to 7.5% of the purchase price for many foreign buyers.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in the Croatian Islands.